Labrador temperament is often described in very positive terms.

-Unfortunately, this article was confusing readers by taking information from a report about personal injury claims and the dogs causing them, instead of looking at the proportion of dogs of any breed that actually bit someone.
+Unfortunately, this article was confusing readers by taking information from a report about personal injury claims and the dogs causing them.
+It’s more accurate to investigate the proportion of dogs of any breed that actually bit someone.

 Essentially, the dogs blamed for biting, were dogs that happened to be popular.

 The fact of course, is that a proportion of all dogs will bite.
-And the more popular a dog breed is, the more dog bites will be reported for that breed.
+The more popular a dog breed is, the more dog bites will be reported for that breed.
 That does not mean that individuals of that breed have an increased chance of biting someone.

-Many people campaigning to stop dog breeds being labelled as ‘biters’ or ‘dangerous’ and are encouraging aggression to be regarded specifically as a ‘man made’ issue, caused by poor socialisation.
+Many people are campaigning to stop dog breeds being labelled as ‘biters’ or ‘dangerous’.
+They are encouraging aggression to be regarded specifically as a ‘man made’ issue, caused by poor socialization.

-Like so many issues however, this one is not straightforward, and studies have shown that distinctive difference in dog temperament do exist between different breeds.
+Like so many issues however, this one is not straightforward.
+Studies have shown that distinctive differences in dog temperament do exist between different breeds.

 In a 12 year period between 2005 and 2016 for example, 392 Americans were killed by dogs.
-And despite many dog breeds being numerically great then Pitbulls, it was Pitbulls which accounted for 65% of those deaths.
+Despite many dog breeds being numerically greater than Pitbulls, it was Pitbulls which accounted for 65% of those deaths.
 Pitbulls are a banned breed in some countries, including the UK